eagle-ai/eagle-ai.github.io/quick-start.md

 <br/>

 ### **Sample Application: Hive query activity monitoring in sandbox**
-After executing `examples/eagle-sandbox-starter.sh`, you have a sample application (topology) running on the storm (check with [storm ui](http://sandbox.hortonworks.com:8744/index.html)), and a sample policy of hive activity monitoring defined.
+After executing `examples/eagle-sandbox-starter.sh`, you have a sample application (topology) running on the Apache Storm (check with [storm ui](http://sandbox.hortonworks.com:8744/index.html)), and a sample policy of Hive activity monitoring defined.

-Next you can trigger an alert by running a hive query.
+Next you can trigger an alert by running a Hive query.

 ~~~
 $ su hive